-So hopefully you can use this thankfulness list as a idea generator for creating your own daily ideas of things you are grateful for.
+So hopefully you can use this thankfulness list as an idea generator for creating your own daily ideas of things you are grateful for.
 Write them down every day and make it a habit.

-Thankfulness Vs Gratitude: What’s the Difference
+Thankfulness vs Gratitude: What’s the Difference?

 In this post, we use the terms thankfulness and gratitude interchangeably.
 But are they really the same thing?
 What are the differences between being thankful and being grateful?

 The differences are actually minor, but I do think there are differences.

 Thankfulness is in the moment.
 Gratitude is lasting.

 When someone opens the door for you when you hands are full, you are thankful.
 You appreciate the action, but it is quickly forgotten.

 On the other hand, when you are grateful it is a feeling that should last.
 You may not have true gratitude toward a single person opening the door, but you could feel a gratitude toward all of the people as a group who politely take the time to think of others and open doors.